 If the individual does not wish to see the report first, the Occupational Health Clinician will produce an OH report which will be sent to you within 5 business days of the appointment.

-If the individual does wish to see the report first, then Occupational Health will give them 5 additional business days to view the report and consent to its release.
-Without consent the report cannot be shared, and the line manager and EPS will be advised accordingly.
+If the individual does wish to see the report first, then Occupational Health will give them 10 additional business days to view the report and consent to its release.
+If there has been no contact from the individual within the 10 additional business days.

 If the individual does not agree with the contents of the report